wesleygriffin/shared-5e-journal/README.md

 First, either fork this repository or clone it and then push it to a new repository you control.

-**NOTE:** The release script mentioned below will currently only work with Github hosted repositories.
+**NOTE:** The release script mentioned below will currently only work with GitHub hosted repositories.

 Next, you *should* change the `authors` list at the top of the `module.json.in` file:
 ```json